Job Search Survival for Friends and Family

 Unemployed people often receive a lot of career advice.
 This career advice is often repetitive and often incorrect.
 If you haven’t been on the job market yourself recently, you might not be aware of how job search conventions have changed.
 While your advice may be well-intentioned you may annoy your friend or lead her in the wrong direction.

-3. Don’t get offended if she doesn’t take your advice.
+3. Don't get offended if he/she doesn't take your advice.

-4. Offer to connect her with people in your network.
+4. Offer to connect them with people in your network.

-If you and your friend are in even a remotely related field, she’ll probably want to know if you have contacts who could help.
-If you do, you can offer to send her resume out to people in your network, introduce her to specific people who might be helpful, or recommend her to a hiring manager.
-Many jobs are found through personal connections, so don’t underestimate your power to be a huge help in this regard.
+If you and your friend are in even a remotely related field you have contacts who could help.
+If you do, you can offer to send a resume out to people in your network, make introductions or a recommendation to a hiring manager.
+Many jobs are found through personal connections, so don't underestimate your power to be a huge help in this regard.

-It’s intimidating to walk into a room full of strangers alone.
-Offer to go to networking events with her so that she doesn’t have to—but then make sure that you get out of the way when she strikes up a conversation with a possible connection.
-You can also help her expand her list of contacts.
-Sometimes an outside perspective helps a job seeker realize all the connections they already have.
-Sit down with her and offer to help her create her list of contacts.
-Have her include family members, friends, neighbors, co-workers, colleagues, and even casual acquaintances.
-Most people have many more connections than they realize, so help her with a fresh perspective.
+It's intimidating to walk into a room full of strangers alone.
+Offer to go to networking events as a companion but then make sure that you get out of the way as conversation strikes with a possible connection.
+In addition to networking events, sometimes an outside perspective helps a job seeker realize all the connections they already have.
+Sit down over coffee and pour through people you have in common including friends, neighbors, co-workers, colleagues, and even casual acquaintances.
+Most people have many more connections than they realize, and often don't know the professions of casual acquaintances.

 6. Don't trivialize unemployment.

-You might be tempted to observe that it’s nice to have plenty of times to run errands and watch TV, but you’ll sound insensitive to the stress and anxiety she’s almost certainly dealing with.
-Being unemployed isn’t a vacation.
-Be careful not to make statements about how “lucky” she is, or how much “fun” she must be having.
-Having no employment can make a job seeker feel powerless.
+You might be tempted to observe that it’s nice to have plenty of times to run errands and watch TV, but you’ll sound insensitive to the stress and anxiety anyone unemployed is almost certainly dealing with.
+Being unemployed isn’t a vacation and can make a job seeker feel powerless.

 7. Do something else.